Most pipe bursts occur in residential homes during the winter season

 Why Pipes Burst

-The most common reason pipes burst is due to a pressure buildup caused by some sort of blockage inside the pipe.
-Both frozen pipes and pipes with some other sort of blockage can result in excessive pressure being built up behind the blockage, causing the weakest part of the water pipe to burst.
+The most common reason a pipe can burst is due to a pressure buildup caused by a blockage.
+Both frozen pipes and pipes with some other sort of blockage can result in excessive pressure being built up, causing the weakest part of the water pipe to burst.

 Frozen pipes commonly occur in the attic, basement, or crawlspace of your home where there is little insulation.
 When the weather gets really cold, pipes running along exterior walls may also freeze.
 These pipes can be insulated to prevent freezing.